particle-iot/docs/src/content/reference/cli.md

 ## particle login

-  Login and save an access token for interacting with your account on the Particle Cloud.
+  Login and save an access token for interacting with your account on the Particle Device Cloud.

 ```sh
 # how to login - creates and saves an access token for your session with the CLI